radkill/simple-lazy-load-videos/readme.txt

 `[sllv_video]https://youtu.be/GywDFkY3z-c[/sllv_video]`

+A shortcode can contain several additional attributes:
+`thumbnail` - alternate thumbnail URL, in case the auto-generated one doesn't suit you `play` - URL with an alternate image for the Play button, in case you're not happy with the default button `hide_play` - if you give any value to this attribute, such as "1", then the Play button will not be displayed

 = Can I embed a lazy loaded video into my template file? = Yes, but you cannot insert a shortcode `[sllv_video]` into your template file directly.
 You will need to pass the code into apply_shortcodes() function and display its output like this: